holoviz/panel/doc/tutorials/index.md

 ## Intermediate

-These guides are for you that is ready to navigate and explore more advanced features of Panel.
+These tutorials are for you that is ready to navigate and explore more advanced features of Panel.

 You will learn to develop and deploy complex tools and multi-page apps that can support more demanding use cases.